rameezrz25/SysBenchInfo/README.md

-Sure!
-Here's a rephrased version for `sysbenchinfo`:

----

 # SysBenchInfo

 `sysbenchinfo` is a Python package designed to provide comprehensive details about your system's CPU, GPU, memory, and operating system.
 Additionally, it includes basic benchmarks for both the CPU and GPU.